stevemeacham/kOS-OO-Library/Script/oolib/README.md

 * The `boot` folder is optional.
   * [tinyboot.ks](/Script/boot/tinyboot.ks) fits in under 100 kOS disk capacity and starts the boot process from the Archive volume.
   * [boot.ks](/Script/boot/boot.ks), the main boot script, can be run from any volume that contains `/oolib/oolib.ks`, `/oolib/lib_tty.ks`, and `/oolib/bootmsg.ks`.
+* [INSTALL.md](/INSTALL.md) explains how to install oolib in KSP.
+* [LICENSE](/LICENSE) is the GPLv3 license text, located and formatted in a way that GitHub likes.
+* [ksconfig.json](/ksconfig.json) provides some useful configuration settings for using Visual Studio Code (VSCode) with this Library, when using the "kOS (Kerboscript)" and "Kerbal Operating system" extensions.
+* [.gitignore](/.gitignore) keeps unwanted files out of the repository.
+Specifically, those that sometimes appear when using VSCode, VIM, Emacs, MacOS, Windows, and Linux.

 -----